-In recent years, America's older suburbs-sometimes called 'inner ring' or 'first' suburbs-have received a tremendous amount of popular and scholarly attention.
-A sense of doom pervades much of the commentary on these communities, which are home to approximately one-fifth of the nation's population.
-A steady stream of reports warn that many of our inner-ring communities are on a path of decline that will lead inevitably to the social and economic crises facing inner city communities.
-Inner-ring suburbs are, according to these
+In recent years, America's older suburbs-sometimes called 'inner ring' or 'first' suburbs-have received a tremendous amount of popular and scholarly attention.1 A sense of doom pervades much of the commentary on these communities, which are home to approximately one-fifth of the nation's population.2 A steady stream of reports warn that many

 ^{} John P. Murphy Foundation Professor of Law, Notre Dame Law School.
+I benefited immensely from feedback on a previous draft of this article at the Hoover Institution